benchristelcom/benchristelcom.github.io/src/posts/software-design-in-one-page/index.md

   tangled together.
 - It is quite likely that some of this function's knowledge is duplicated in other parts of the program.
-Over time, this function could get out of sync with the rest of the program.
+Over time, this function could get out of sync with the rest of the program, resulting in bugs.

+Here is a better version of the function.
+We have moved the extraneous knowledge to the caller, and passed in just what the function needs to accomplish its central purpose.

 ```ts
 // Better; we have removed the extraneous knowledge